Radio Galaxy Zoo

 Radio Galaxy Zoo (RGZ) is an internet crowdsourced citizen science project that seeks to locate supermassive black holes in distant galaxies.
 It is hosted by the web portal Zooniverse.
 The scientific team want to identify black hole/jet pairs and associate them with the host galaxies.
 Using a large number of classifications provided by citizen scientists they hope to build a more complete picture of black holes at various stages and their origin.
 It was initiated in 2010 by Ray Norris in collaboration with the Zooniverse team, and was driven by the need to cross-identify the millions of extragalactic radio sources that will be discovered by the forthcoming Evolutionary Map of the Universe survey.
 RGZ is now led by scientists Julie Banfield and Ivy Wong.
-RGZ started operations on 17 December 2013.
+RGZ started operations on 17 December 2013, and ceased collecting new classifications on 1 May 2019.

-RGZ Data Sources
+RGZ data sources

 The project's scientific team are drawn mostly from Australia, with support from Zooniverse developers and other institutions.
 They use data taken by the Faint Images of the Radio Sky at Twenty-Centimeters (FIRST) survey which was observed at the Very Large Array between 1993 and 2011.
 Also used was data from the Australia Telescope Large Area Survey (ATLAS), taken with the Australia Telescope Compact Array (ATCA) in rural New South Wales.
 The infrared astronomy used was observed by Wide-field Infrared Survey Explorer (WISE) and the Spitzer Space Telescope.

-RGZ Publications
+RGZ publications

 RGZ has published five scientific studies (May 2018).